Mike Johnson: 119th Congress

 In early January, as Trump was transitioning to the presidency, Johnson and House Republicans reached an agreement to raise the debt ceiling by $1.5 trillion to fulfill Trump's legislative prospects.
 This agreement was reached after Trump called for Congress to craft "one powerful bill"—a request he later retracted—to deal with energy, the southern border, and taxes.
 When asked whether cuts to Social Security and Medicare would be part of Trump's agenda, Johnson said they would not.

+In March, Johnson said Congress could defund, restructure, or eliminate federal courts in response to rulings against Trump's policies.

 In May, Johnson supported Trump's use of the National Guard and Marines to quell the 2025 Los Angeles protests, adding: "I'm not going to give you legal analysis on whether [California governor] Gavin Newsom should be arrested, but he ought to be tarred and feathered."

+Johnson greets the 2026 Olympic gold-medal-winning U.S. Men's Hockey team in Washington, D.C., on February 24, 2026.

 In mid-July, Johnson said of the federal investigation into Jeffrey Epstein: "We should put everything out there and let the people decide".
 But after Trump called for the Epstein matter to be dropped, Johnson changed his position within a week, arguing that the Trump administration needed "space to do what it is doing".
 In late July, to prevent House votes on releasing Epstein-related information, Johnson adjourned the House earlier than originally scheduled (for its five-week summer break).

-As of October 22, Johnson has delayed the swearing-in of Adelita Grijalva after she was elected in a special election on September 23 to represent Arizona's 7th congressional district.
-Johnson has said he will not swear Grijalva in until the government shutdown ends.
+Johnson delayed the swearing-in of Adelita Grijalva after she was elected in a special election on September 23 to represent Arizona's 7th congressional district.
+Johnson said he would not swear Grijalva in until the government shutdown ends.
 In contrast, James Walkinshaw, Jimmy Patronis, and Randy Fine, who were similarly elected in special elections during the 119th Congress, were sworn on the day after they won their special elections.
+The day the shutdown ended, Johnson swore in Grijalva.